Morsmalleo/Repo_Swap/README.md

 ### YOU CAN BACKUP YOUR SOURCES.LIST FILE BY TYPING THE COMMAND SEEN BELOW
-`sudo cp /etc/apt/sources.list /where/ever/you/want/` Just replace where it reads "/where/ever/you/want/" with the directory you want to back your sources.list up in.
+`sudo cp /etc/apt/sources.list /where/ever/you/want/` Just replace where it reads `/where/ever/you/want/` with the directory you want to back your sources.list file up in.
 Example on this is below!
 ### Example
 `sudo cp /etc/apt/sources.list /home/kali/Documents`